Light Bulbs for Saving Energy and Money

 LED light bulb is so efficient that it has localized heating only like that of 60-watt-equivalent

-LED lightbulbs with actual power consumption about 8.5-9 watts.
+LED lightbulbs that have actual power consumption about 8.5-9 watts.

 UPDATE 5/20/2022: Ikea's Solhetta series 60 watt equivalent LED light